Exodromy: Elements of higher topos theory

 \part{Elements of higher topos theory}

 In this part we develop the higher-toposic tools that we'll need to state and prove our \Categorical Hochster Duality Theorem (\Cref{thm:headlineinftyHochster}=\Cref{thm:inftyHochster}).
-In \cref{sec:rechighertopoi} we recall a number of important results from higher topos theory and develop the basic calculi of \textit{(bounded) coherent \topoi}, \textit{(bounded) \pretopoi}, and \textit{shape theory} that we will use heavily in the remainder of the text. \Cref{sec:orientedfibreprod} develops the basics of Deligne's oriented fibre product, which plays a fundamental role in our approach to stratified higher topos theory in \Cref{part:strattopoi}.
-In \cref{sec:localtopoi} we develop the basic theory of \textit{local \topoi}, which for \topoi play the role of local rings.
-Reduction to the local case plays a key role in our proof of the fundamental basechange theorem for oriented fibre products (\Cref{thm:BCfororientedfibs}), to which \cref{section:BC} is dedicated.
+In \cref{sec:rechighertopoi} we recall a number of important results from higher topos theory and develop the basic frameworks of \textit{(bounded) coherent \topoi} and \textit{(bounded) \pretopoi}.
+The theories of coherent \topoi and bounded \pretopoi will be used heavily in the remainder of the text.
+In \Cref{sec:shapetheory}, we describe the basic theorems of \textit{shape theory} for \topoi; the generalization of shape theory to stratified \topoi forms the foundation of our work. \Cref{sec:orientedfiberprod} develops the basics of Deligne's oriented fiber product; this plays a fundamental role in our approach to stratified higher topos theory in \Cref{part:strattopoi}.
+In \Cref{sec:localtopoi} we introduce the analogue of local rings in the context of higher topos theory.
+In \Cref{section:BC} we generalize work of Moerdijk--Vermeulen and Illusie--Gabber by proving a key \basechange theorem for oriented fiber products of bounded coherent \topoi.
+As with the proof of the proper basechange theorem in algebraic geometry, reduction to the local case plays a key role in our proof.